changzong/CPIR/README.md

-# CTPIR: Citation Trajectory Prediction via Publication Influence Representation Using Temporal Knowledge Graph.
+# CTPIR

-- A general framework is implemented for predicting sequences using temporal graphs.
+- This is the implementation of our paper "Citation Trajectory Prediction via Publication Influence Representation Using Temporal Knowledge Graph".
 - This is the repository for reproducing the results in the paper.
 ![CTPIR framework](./framework.png "The framework of CTPIR")